jhpyle/docassemble/_docs/documents.md

 `{% raw %}{{ "Here is my dog: " + a_file }}{% endraw %}`.
 Image
 references need to be by themselves inside of fields.

-When you use `docx template file`, the user is provided with both a PDF file and a .docx file.
-The PDF file is generated by converting the .docx file to PDF format using [LibreOffice].
-To suppress the creation of the PDF version, you can add a [`valid formats`] directive.
+When you use the `docx template file` sub-component, the user is provided with both a PDF file and a DOCX file.
+The PDF file is generated by converting the DOCX file to PDF format using [LibreOffice].
+To suppress the creation of the PDF version, you can add a [`valid formats`] sub-component.

-Note that you cannot use [Markdown] formatting syntax in text that you insert into a .docx file.
+Note that you cannot use [Markdown] formatting syntax in text that you insert into a DOCX file.
 If you do, it will pass through literally.
-Apply all of your formatting in the .docx template file.
+Apply all of your formatting in the DOCX template file.

-Here is an example that demonstrates how to use [`DAList`] and [`DADict`] [objects] in a .docx template and using [Jinja2] templating code.
+Here is an example that demonstrates how to use [`DAList`] and [`DADict`] [objects] in a DOCX template using Embedded DALang's [Jinja2] formatting.

 {% include side-by-side.html demo="docx-jinja2-demo" %}